Role of the G20

 The EU in the G20

-The European Union is a full member of the G20, alongside four of its Member States; Germany, France, Italy and the United Kingdom.
-Spain is a permanent invited guest.
+The European Union is a full member of the G20, alongside three of its Member States: France, Germany and Italy.
+Spain is a permanent guest.

 The EU is represented at G20 summits by the President of the European Commission and the President of the European Council.